-The following table sets forth, as of December 31, 2020, the approximate combined number of producing wells on the properties subject to the NPI.
+The following table sets forth, as of December 31, 2022, the approximate combined number of producing wells on the properties subject to the NPI.
 Gross wells refer to wells in which a working interest is owned.
 Net wells are determined by multiplying gross wells by our working interest in those wells.

-Productive Wells/Units (1)(2)
+Productive We lls/Units(1)

 Gross Net

-Texas 355 15
+Texas 465 18

-North Dakota 422 8
+North Dakota 461 9

-All others 217 5
+All others 274 9

-Total 994 28
+Total 1,200 36

-- (1) Defined as all wells/units for which we received production revenue during the calendar year.
-Large, multi-well units paid on an aggregate basis are included as one gross well. - (2) During 2020, the Partnership and affiliates of its General Partner closed the divestitures of our Hugoton and HHC net profits interests.
-As of December 31, 2019, the Hugoton and HHC net profits interests owned properties with 339 gross and 130 net producing wells, with the majority of the producing wells located in Oklahoma.
+(1) Defined as all wells/units for which we received production revenue during the calendar year.
+Large, multi-well units paid on an aggregate basis are included as one gross well.